cypress-io/circleci-orb/docs/examples.md

  - [no-workspace](#no-workspace) - faster for a single cypress/run job without saving workspace
  - [private-npm-module](#private-npm-module) - complete NPM module publishing example
  - [custom-directory](#custom-directory) - run commands in a subfolder of a monorepo
+ - [custom-cache-and-directory](#custom-cache-and-directory) - use custom cache key in a monorepo situation

 ## simple